Abhi21sar/quality-log-control-system/README.md

   * End date: Enter an end date in the format YYYY-MM-DD (optional).
   * Source file: Enter the source log file (e.g., `logs/log1.log`).

-## Future Enhancements

-* Implement a web-based query interface for better usability.
-* Add real-time log ingestion and querying capabilities.
-* Implement role-based access control (RBAC) for the query interface.

-## Identified Issues

-* The current implementation uses a CLI for querying logs.
-A web-based UI could enhance usability.
-* Real-time log ingestion and querying capabilities are not implemented.
-* Role-based access control (RBAC) for the query interface is not included.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.